kareemsabri/code-katas/anagrams/README.md

 DEPENDENCIES:

 Main function to test the solution assumes you are on a UNIX system and have a dictionary file located in /usr/share/dict/words.
 If you do not, alter the file specification to supply your own dictionary file.
+Dictionary file should contain only [A-Za-z].